 When cervical degenerative disc disease causes neck pain and stiffness, arm pain, or tingling, the symptoms tend to either go away on their own or are managed effectively with nonsurgical treatments.
 In a relatively small percentage of cases, cervical degenerative disc disease symptoms continue to worsen and interfere with quality of life, such as the ability to regularly work or enjoy hobbies.

-See Cervical Degenerative Disc Disease Treatment Options
+Watch Cervical Degenerative Disc Disease Treatment Animation

 advertisement